 The Two Primary Feelings and Emotions

-“Deep down, at our cores, there are only one core feeling and one core emotion: love (bid to help) and fear of love (ask for help)”
+“Deep down, at our cores, there are only two main types of love one as a core feeling and one as a core feeling and emotion:

 - Sensational stimuli are processed by the cognitive mechanisms that generate the appropriate mixture of positive affective stimuli (love) and negative affective stimuli (fear of love).

-- Love and fear (of love) are dualities; a balanced interaction of opposite and competing forces by providing and accepting help.
+- Love and fear of love (as a sub-element of loving someone) are dualities; a balanced interaction of opposing and competing forces by providing and accepting love and help.

 - Love is a gut feeling; an instinct; an inborn impulse or motivation; an active force; an instinctive feeling; a mental state that is unleashed by the senses; a positive affective stimulus that triggers feelings of joy, and pleasure; a cause for change.